34 Secret Car-Buying Tips Your Dealer Won’t Tell You

 If your score is under 550, we may put a tracking device in your car that will shut it off if you don’t make a payment.
 You’ll want to take note of these maintenance tips that will extend the life of your car.
 You can do these car maintenance tasks on your own.

 Go in armed and educated

 Study the pricing of the car you like and have your financing lined up.
 If you walk in with nothing, you’re not a customer, you’re a victim.
 Don’t be a victim when it comes to rental cars, either.
-Watch out for these 12 red flags you’re falling for a bad car rental and these are the red flags that you’re falling for a bad car deal.
+Watch out for these 12 red flags you’re falling for a bad car rental.

 An older woman who walks in without an appointment, alone, is typically someone we can make a lot of money on